 Volunteers participate in daily husbandry such as cleaning and feeding.
 As volunteers accumulate hours, attend workshops, and demonstrate required skills, they are able to assist the medical staff.

-Volunteers must be 18 or older and up-to-date on tetanus vaccination.
+Volunteers must be 19 years or older and have a current tetanus vaccination.

-Contact Eva Mathews at email@example.com for volunteer opportunities.
+Contact Liz Crandall at email@example.com for volunteer opportunities.